nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Testing with sample data (from file)

 PocketPal stores data in a *storage.txt* file under the "*data/*" directory.
-Each row in the "*storage.txt*" file represents a single expense Entry.
+Each row in the "*storage.txt*" file represents a single Entry.
 Each column in each row should have 3 columns, representing the *description* of the Entry, *amount* associated with the Entry and *category* of the Entry in that order, and are separated with the "," delimiter.
 All of them are in the String format.